SantiagoIsMyName/SimpleToDo/README.md

 ## Notes

-The setup download for me took much longer than everyone else, leaving me very little time to work on the extra credit. :(
+Setting up Android Studio took me a very long time, leaving me little time to work on the extra credit (Sorry!).
+Additionally, getting the button / text boxes to show up in the proper location was difficult (the way I had stuff alligned on my computer was different from how it showed up on the phone).

 ## License